apastor/entropy-triangle-weka-package/_pages/install.md

         - Click the **Browse...** button to select an already downloaded file.

-        - Paste in the text box the URL to the package zip file from the [*release* section](https://github.com/apastor/entropy-triangle-weka-package/releases/latest) of the github repository.
+        - Paste in the text box the URL to the package zip file from the [*release* section](https://github.com/apastor/entropy-triangle-weka-package/releases/latest) of the project github.

     ![]({{ site.baseurl }}/assets/img/weka-fileWindow.png)